rashakil-ds/Roadmap-Docs/README.md

 - **Create an issue** for feedback.
 - **Submit a pull request** to contribute content.

-## Let’s Grow Together 🚀
+## Let’s Grow Together

-By using the resources in this repository, we hope to inspire and guide you toward a successful career in technology.
+Using the resources in this repository, we hope to inspire and guide you toward a successful career in technology.
 Together, let's make learning accessible and meaningful for everyone.